datalocaltmp/datalocaltmp.github.io/_posts/2023-06-11-Visualizing-Android-Code-Coverage-Pt.1.md

 #### Generating Code Coverage for `MCQMessengerOrcaAppLoadThreadViewData()`
-Lets generate a visualization of the basic block code coverage to help guide how we reverse engineer this function.
+Lets generate a visualization of the executed basic blocks to help guide how we focus our reverse engineering efforts.
 1. Navigate to `lighthouse/coverage/frida` directory
-2. Execute `python3 frida-drcov.py -D emulator-5554 Messenger` and note that this will kill the application we will need to narrow our search before generating the coverage.
+2. Execute `python3 frida-drcov.py -D emulator-5554 Messenger` (Note: this will crash the application, we will need to narrow our search before generating the coverage)

 To narrow our results we'll use the `-w ` and `-t` flags described below:

    `usage: frida-drcov.py [-h] [-o OUTFILE] [-w WHITELIST_MODULES] [-t THREAD_ID] [-D DEVICE] target`